 Sometimes you don’t know you have a problem until something breaks.
 Young companies are often scrappy by design.
 Their product teams are small and agile.
 Perhaps the team consists of a few product managers.
 These professionals can easily communicate, stay aligned, and present a cohesive product strategy to the team.
 Many teams fail to understand the importance of a roadmap.
-They fail to understand how it can help to standardize roadmaps to align your team.
+They fail to understand how it can help standardize and align their team.

 The scrappy methods that worked in the past can lead to inconsistency and disorganization as the company scales.
 There are more features to build, more roadmaps to maintain, and more stakeholders to satisfy.
 Without standardized processes to maintain uniformity, tiny inconsistencies in how each product manager approaches their work are magnified over time.
 This results in miscommunication, redundant work, and errors.